What Is Attribution?

 Medically reviewed by Nikki Ciletti, M.Ed, LPC

 Attribution theory brings many different questions to our attention.
-Can we truly have an objective opinion about our behaviors?
+Is it truly possible to have an objective opinion about our behaviors?
 Have we judged someone else too harshly?
 Do we tend to be optimistic or pessimistic most of the time?

 Attribution theory is the study of how we ascribe meaning to various forms of behavior and experiences.

 Attribution theory has played a substantial role in social psychology since it was first proposed in the 1950s.
-Below, we’re going to discuss attribution theory, its role in our lives, and how it can impact our view of the world.
+Below, we’re going to discuss what attribution theory is, attribution's role in our lives, and how attribution theory can impact our view of the world.

 Getty